getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Screenshot of GUI showing where to change mouse sensitivity](images/screencap_mousesettings.jpg)

+### Language and Location
+CHIP with DERP comes with a default language of English.
+You can change the language and the location. <insert more info here>

 ## Launching Installed Apps
 DERP comes prepackaged with many open-source applications to get you started.
 It's easy to launch an application.
 You can select an application from the "Computer Things!" menu and select an app from the categories: